-All EU inhabitants are able to invest (aged over 18 years).
+Everyone with the age of 18 or older with the exception of Canada and the US.
 No matter what sort of education, income or investment experience you have, we believe that everyone has the right to become partial owner of exciting start-ups and SME-companies!

-Yes, you can invest in as many entrepeneurs (with ideas) as you want.
+Yes, you can invest in as many proposition as you want.
 As long as the target capital has not been reached, you can also retrieve your investment from one idea and invest the amount in another idea.

 The platform will not act as a gatekeeper, so in theory anybody can register an idea on it.
+After registering our experienced campaign team will look at the proposition and decide wether it is ready to go live or not.
 This of course does not mean that you as a user are not able to screen a proposition and/or the people behind it.
 Here are some tips for finding legitimacy for an listed idea or entrepreneur:

 1. Google!
 Use google to do a background check on the name of the entrepreneur and/or the name of the company or product it offers.